-Words matter.
-Litquake is a festival that sparks critical conversation and inspires writers and readers to celebrate the written word.
+Litquake sparks critical conversations, and inspires writers and readers to celebrate the written word with diverse literary programming, interactive workshops, and a ten-day festival.

 Litquake is a project of the Litquake Foundation,